kent-map/kent/20c/20c-cumming-biography/README.md

 An active member of the community, Cumming ran the village library along with three other helpers.
 The library opened for an hour twice a week at the Old School and had over 500 books and 100 members.
 In 1975 Cumming  complained to the Kent and Sussex Courier about Kent County Council proposals to replace the volunteer run village library with a mobile van service.[^ref16] Cumming also gave talks to the Women’s Institute on the history of Sandhurst and the Romance of Gardens.[^ref17]
 <br><br>
-She had 20 books published and wrote numerous short stories for children’s annuals including a series about ballet.
+She had 20 books published and wrote numerous short stories for children’s annuals including a series about ballet.[^ref18]

 Her funeral took place at St. Nicholas Church, Sandhurst, on Monday 6th September 2004.
 <br><br>
 Other Kent writers of tales about horses and ponies include Marion Stapylton Pares (pseud.
-Judith Campbell), author of “Family Pony” and Gillian Baxter who wrote “Horses and Heather”.
+Judith Campbell), author of _Family Pony_ and Gillian Baxter who wrote _Horses and Heather_.
+<br><br>
 This article was published: March 2025

 ### References